-In situations where equity instruments are issued to non-employees and some or all of the goods or services received by the Company as consideration cannot be specifically identified, they are measured at the fair value of the share-based payment.
-Otherwise, share-based payments are measured at the fair value of goods or services received.
+In situations where equity instruments are issued to non-employees and some or all of the goods or services received by the Company as consideration cannot be specifically identified, they are measured at the fair value of the sharebased compensation.
+Otherwise, share-based compensation are measured at the fair value of goods or services received.